Xunnamius/black-flag/docs/api/src/exports/type-aliases/Configuration.md

 > **command**: `"$0"` \| `` `$0 ${string}` ``

 The command as interpreted by yargs.
+Must always begin with `$0`.
 May contain positional arguments declared using the [`yargs::command` DSL](https://github.com/yargs/yargs/blob/main/docs/advanced.md#positional-arguments).

 It is usually unnecessary to change or use this property if you're not